The black drop

 How is this relevant to investing?

-Because you can choose to narrow down your choice of stocks to the most durable businesses.
+Because you can choose to narrow down your choice of stocks to the most durable businesses, a heuristic explored more deeply by Nassim Taleb in Antifragile: things that gain from disorder.

 Not blowing up with Lindy